 Our Leaf Operations departments evaluate risk and tailor the continued dialogue on the basis of self-assessments, third party reviews and resulting action plans for improvement.
-Suppliers and farmers are visited on a yearly basis to strengthen relationships and to pursue a proactive dialogue, including follow-up on action plans.
+Suppliers and farmers are visited regularly to strengthen relationships and to pursue a proactive dialogue, including follow-up on action plans.
 The proactivity and structure in this dialogue varies between the inflows of raw tobacco to Swedish Match.
-In 2017, we have worked to systemize, and structure documentation on, this dialogue in a consistent way for raw tobacco covered in STP.
-We have defined a procedure on how to interpret, take action and follow up on STP results.
-This will be implemented on a larger scale in 2018.
+We have worked on systemizing, and structuring documentation on, this dialogue in a consistent way for raw tobacco covered in STP.
+We have defined a procedure on how to interpret, take action and follow up on STP results which has been implemented on a larger scale during the year.